-If someone is killed in an accident involving a driverless car, the victim cannot do anything to hold the responsible parties accountable for their actions.
-However, family members may be able to file a wrongful death lawsuit to make sure the individuals responsible for causing the accident have to answer for their actions.11
+If someone is killed in an accident involving a driverless car, family members may be able to file a wrongful death lawsuit to make sure the individuals responsible for causing the accident have to answer for their actions.11

 In California, only certain family members can file a claim for damages in a wrongful death lawsuit.
 This is limited to:

 - Grandchildren (if the children are deceased); and

 - Anyone else who is entitled to property of the deceased under California intestate succession laws.

 Damages available in a wrongful death lawsuit are to compensate the family for their losses caused by the death of a loved one.
 This includes: